dr4ped/lecture-confirmation-reminder-automation/README.md

    - Table: `CourseActivitiesTable`
 7. Configure your own Microsoft Forms confirmation link.
 8. Save and test the flow before enabling the recurrence.
+9. Import `Lecture_Confirmation_Response_Automation_Demo_SANITIZED.zip`.
+10. During import, select your own:
+    - Microsoft Forms connection
+    - Excel Online (Business) connection
+11. Configure the response flow to use your own confirmation form.
+12. In `Update a row`, select the same Excel workbook and `CourseActivitiesTable`.
+13. Use `Activity ID` as the key for updating the faculty confirmation status.
+14. Save and test the response flow.

 ## Excel Requirements